 Employees talk to each other.
 If you have been a complete nightmare to the reservations office there's a possibility that your housekeeper may already know about you before you arrive.
 Trust me when I say - you do not want this!

-9. Ask for AAA, Military/Veteran Discounts, and AARP Discounts
+9. Ask for AAA, Military Discounts and Senior Discounts

 If you have an AAA Auto Club Membership, are a have served in the military, or are a member of AARP, don't forget to ask for the related discounts.
 'Nuff said.

 10. Know Your Priorities Ahead of Time